Know the Laws:

 It is safer to copy the email address and paste it directly into a new message from your own email account.

-Additionally, depending on the content of the messages and how many he sends, he may be committing a crime, such as stalking or harassment.
+Additionally, depending on the content of the messages and how many s/he sends, s/he may be committing a crime, such as stalking or harassment.
 You can report any threatening or harassing emails to the police.
-For more information please see our Stalking page, which includes information on cyberstalking.
+For more information on online harassment, please see our Stalking/Cyberstalking page.
+To read the definitions of any harassment or cyberstalking crimes in your state, you can go to our Crimes page and enter your state in the drop-down menu.

 Yes.
 There are a number of different ways that the abuser can tell what websites you have visited: